cdapio/coopr/docs/docs/source/overview/features.rst

 REST APIs and a Rich UI
 ^^^^^^^^^^^^^^^^^^^^^^^
-Integrate with existing tools and workflows via the Loom REST API.
-Continuuity Loom also provides a simple and intuitive UI that allows users to create and manage clusters.
+Integrate with existing tools and workflows via the Coopr REST API.
+Cask Coopr also provides a simple and intuitive UI that allows users to create and manage clusters.